 East Bethel Water Reclamation Facility

 The East Bethel Water Reclamation Facility treats 40,000 gallons of wastewater per day to MPCA’s highest level for wastewater reuse.
-This reclaimed water is pumped to one of two rapid infiltration basins, where it filters through a surficial sand aquifer and ultimately flows to Crooked Brook.
-More information can be found on the East Bethel fact sheet (PDF).
+This reclaimed water is pumped to one of two rapid infiltration basins, where it filters through a surficial sand aquifer and ultimately flows to Crooked Brook (see graphic, below).

 Other potential project